rsmp-nordic/rsmp_sxl_traffic_lights/docs/1.3.0/_sources/sxl_traffic_light_controller.rst.txt

 Set clock

+This command will be removed in an upcoming version.
+You should instead use automatic time synchronization using e.g. using NTP or GPS.

-Can be used to manually set the clock of the traffic light controller if automatic time synchronization (NTP or watchdog sync) is not available.
+Can be used to manually set the clock of the traffic light controller in case automatic time synchronization is not available, e.g. during maintenance work.

+If automatic time synchronization is active, the command returns a normal response, but is otherwise ignored and does not set the clock.

-For instance, during maintenance work.
-Note: UTC is used.
-Requires security code 1
+UTC is used.
+Requires security code 1.

 **Arguments**